ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_INDICES\_

-This is the meta table that contains information about all indexes defined for all tables.
+SYS_INDICES\_ describes all indexes defined for all tables.

 | Column name    | Type         | Description                                                  |
 | -------------- | ------------ | ------------------------------------------------------------ |